jonathanjosh31/Nexus/README.md

-# Nexus
+# Rex
-A personalized integrated Nexus for any residence.
+A personalized integrated home assitant for any residence.
 <br>
 Currently on v1.0